-- Add My Life Events table due date to class calendar. - Add homework due date to class calendar - Use cover page as a title page, with adjustments. - Students go to holiday themed websites here (http://bit.ly/1J40FFq) and holiday-themed apps here (http://bit.ly/1PMuZsa). - Anytime you can inject tech into class, do it!
+- Add My Life Events table due date to class calendar. - Add homework due date to class calendar - Use cover page as a title page, with adjustments. - Students go to Ask a Tech Teacher's holiday themed websites (on the resource pages). - Anytime you can inject tech into class, do it!
 Students love seeing gadgets in action.
-For example-take a video of students working and upload to class website/blog/wiki. - Replace lesson with 2nd Grade Lesson #4 Big Huge Labs Those Pictures in curriculum extendors (http://bit.ly/1FryFN8). - Replace this lesson with 4th Grade Lesson #5 IPads 101 in curriculum extendors (http://structuredlearning.net/k6curriculumextenders.html).
+For example-take a video of students working and upload to class website/blog/wiki.